Old East Slavic: General considerations

 The language was a descendant of the Proto-Slavic language and retained many of its features.
 It developed so-called pleophony (or polnoglasie 'full vocalisation'), which came to differentiate the newly evolving East Slavic from other Slavic dialects.
 For instance, Common Slavic *gȏrdъ 'settlement, town' was reflected as OESl. gorodъ, Common Slavic *melkò 'milk' > OESl. moloko, and Common Slavic *kòrva 'cow' > OESl korova.
 Other Slavic dialects differed by resolving the closed-syllable clusters *eRC and *aRC as liquid metathesis (South Slavic and West Slavic), or by no change at all (see the article on Slavic liquid metathesis and pleophony for a detailed account).

 Since extant written records of the language are sparse, it is difficult to assess the level of its unity.
-In consideration of the number of tribes and clans that constituted Kievan Rus', it is probable that there were many dialects of Old East Slavonic.
+In consideration of the number of tribes and clans that constituted Kievan Rus', it is probable that there were many dialects of Old East Slavic.
 Therefore, today we may speak definitively only of the languages of surviving manuscripts, which, according to some interpretations, show regional divergence from the beginning of the historical records.
 By c.
 1150, it had the weakest local variations among the four regional macrodialects of Common Slavic, c.
 800, which had just begun to differentiate into its branches.

 With time, it evolved into several more diversified forms; following the fragmentation of Kievan Rus' after 1100, dialectal differentiation accelerated.
 The regional languages were distinguishable starting in the 12th or 13th century.
 Thus different variations evolved of the Russian language in the regions of Novgorod, Moscow, South Russia and meanwhile the Ukrainian language was also formed.
 Each of these languages preserves much of the Old East Slavic grammar and vocabulary.
 The Russian language in particular borrows more words from Church Slavonic than does Ukrainian.